pelchers/sponsator-vrttppd-render-v1/@docs/guides/simple-render-setup-guide-fixes.md

 This guide documents the fixes implemented to resolve deployment issues on Render for both the frontend and backend services.

+## Key Insights and Lessons Learned

+Before diving into specific fixes, here are the key insights from our deployment process:

+1. **Environment Detection**: Properly detecting whether the application is running in development or production is crucial.
+2. **CORS Configuration**: CORS must be configured to accept requests from both development and production environments.
+3. **JWT Secret Consistency**: Using the same JWT secret in development and production ensures authentication tokens work consistently.
+4. **Enhanced Logging**: Detailed logging helps diagnose issues in production environments.
+5. **Database Connection**: Verifying database connections early helps identify configuration issues.
+6. **Static Assets**: Properly configuring static asset paths ensures images and other assets load correctly.
+7. **Diagnostic Endpoints**: Adding simple diagnostic endpoints helps verify API connectivity.

 ## Frontend Fixes

 ### 1. Case Sensitivity Issues